softmuneeb/MERN-AWS-projects/ReadMe.md

 High:
 // TODO: 3.
 2 hr 🙏🏻 HELP, users ask admin some thing and admin can reply
 // TODO: 4.
 2 hr to wei from wei, tonweb, ton to from nano, save string in db, use big number or whateveri n doc for calcualtions;
+// TODO: userName -> chatId where needed

 //
 // done: Adil DB, Mongo, Change IP to specific addresses
 // done: writes calls at end, checking why users created auto, Coding improve just like, ....
-// done: test it saparately also...
-0.05 TON tx fee, 0.2 TON -> 0.1 TON (after tx fee cut)
 // TODO: script to regularly calculate funds inside system vs funds on blockchain !!!!
 // TODO: if users go to 1000, or Millions then any problem in loop?...
 // TODO: add in DB that TON left from system